 Are you at high risk for heart disease?
 Take a moment to consider your lifestyle, family history, and general health.
 You and your doctor can use this information to tackle potential problems and maybe even lower your risk.

 The following factors may impact your risk of heart disease.

 Men older than 45 years of age and women older than 55 years of age (or who have gone through menopause) are at greater risk for heart disease.
 Also, the rates of heart attack over the last 20 years have been increasing for women 35 to 54 years of age.

 Many people may also need to take medicine to control their blood pressure.

-A healthy diet includes vegetables, fruits, meats, fish, beans, whole grains, and healthy fats.
-Limit the amount of processed foods (such as hot dogs), white flour (such as crackers and white bread) and sweet or sugary foods (such as soda and dessert foods) you eat.
+A healthy diet includes vegetables, fruits, lean meats, fish, beans, whole grains, and healthy fats.
+Limit the amount of processed foods (such as hot dogs), white flour (such as crackers and white bread), and sweet or sugary foods (such as soda and dessert foods) you eat.
 You may also need to avoid foods that are high in sodium, which can increase blood pressure.
 Sodium is found in table salt and many prepared foods, especially canned foods.

 Although some research suggests alcohol can help protect against heart disease, moderation is the key.
 Limit how much alcohol you drink.
 This means no more than one alcoholic drink per day for women, and two alcoholic drinks a day for men.